vinceimbat/vinceimbat/content/literature/the copyeditors handbook einsohn and schwartz.md

 - Don't change the author's meaning.
 - Don't miss a deadline.
 ;;
-Don't add an error into a text.
+Don't introduce errors into the manuscript.
 <!--SR:!2023-10-19,2,238-->

 The four commandments of copyediting: